Xiaofei-it/pinoc/docs/zlang/zlang.md

 ## Using Zlang at Java runtime

+Zlang runs on the JVM.
+You should write Java code to build a Zlang library and also write Java code to call a Zlang function to execute the instructions of the function.

 ### Downloading

 Before using Zlang at Java runtime, you should compile the binaries or the source code